Today from Hiiraan Online:

 The veteran opposition leader was first elected in 2010 in the country's first democratic transfer of power.
 Despite overseeing some economic progress, he has since been accused of presiding over numerous human rights abuses and harassment of his critics.

-BREAKING: PM sacks Fahad Yasin after meeting with Ikran Tahlil's family
+PM sacks Fahad Yasin after meeting with Ikran Tahlil's family

 Concerns on civilian safety fuel Somalia’s stance on Amisom

 Somalia postpones start of parliamentary, presidential elections after months of delays